-Answer: The Open Meeting Law defines "public agency" to include "any subagency of a public agency which is created by or pursuant to statute, ordinance, or other legislative act," and "governing body" to include any body "with the authority to make decisions for or recommendations to a public agency regarding any matter."
-Thus, advisory committees, boards and commissions are subject to the Open Meeting Law if the body is created by or pursuant to statute, ordinance, or other legislative act and if the body has authority to make recommendations to a public agency.
+Answer: The Open Meeting Law defines "public agency" to include "any subagency of a public agency which is created by or pursuant to statute or executive order of the governor, ordinance, or other legislative act,"13 and "governing body" to include any body "with the authority to make decisions for or recommendations to a public agency regarding any matter."14 Thus, advisory committees, boards and commissions are subject to the Open Meeting Law if the body is created by or pursuant to statute, ordinance, or other legislative act and if the body has authority to make recommendations to a public agency.

-In contrast, an administrative committee, board or commission is not subject to the Open Meeting Law if it is not entrusted with the formation of public policy, but merely carries out the public policy established by a governing body, and if its activities do not constitute the making of "decisions for or recommendations to" a public agency.
-Likewise, the Open Meeting Law does not apply to voluntary, internal staff meetings if the group is not created by or pursuant to statute, ordinance or other legislative act, even though the discussions may lead to recommendations to the governing
+In contrast, an administrative committee, board or commission is not subject to the Open Meeting Law if it is not entrusted with the formation of public policy, but merely carries out the public policy established by a governing body, and if its activities do not constitute the making of "decisions for or recommendations to" a public agency.15 Likewise, the Open Meeting Law does not apply to voluntary, internal staff meetings if the group is not created by or pursuant to statute, ordinance or other legislative act, even though the discussions may lead to recommendations to the governing

-&lt;sup>12 Idaho Code § 74-202(4)(d); Cathcart v.
+12 Idaho Code § 74-202(4)(d); Cathcart v.
 Anderson, 85 Wash.
-2d 102, body.
-Generally, however, if you are ever unsure of whether a meeting should be open, it is this Office's recommendation to err on the side of opening the meeting.
+2d 102,

-P.2d 313 (1975); Attorney General Opinion No. 7-75.
-Idaho Code § 74-202(4).
+530 P.2d 313 (1975); Attorney General Opinion No. 7-75.

+13 Idaho Code § 74-202(4)(d).